T1Fleming/FrontEndKingdom/html/HTML_Basics.md

 - Doctype defines that document is an HTML 5 Doc (There are elements specifics to html 5)

 - File extensions are .html and .htm

+- HTML was made by the World Wide Web Consortium (W3C)